mobileka/scope-applicator/readme.md

 1) First of all, read the documentation I provided for Laravel.
 All frameworks are almost identical in terms of usage.

 2) Create a class which has a `get` method accepting two arguments: `key` and `default`.
 This class should return HTTP Request parameters by `key` and if there is no `key` found, return the `default` value.
 In other words, you need to create a class which implements the `Mobileka\ScopeApplicator\InputManagerInterface`.
-Let us call this class "InputManager" in the fuature.
+Let us call this class "InputManager" in the future.

 3) You need to `use` the `\Mobileka\ScopeApplicator\ScopeApplicator` trait in a class which handles database queries.
 In other words, this class should be called from a controller.
 This is going to take a role of the "Repository" which is discussed in Laravel-related documentation chapters.